 To rate an element, the evaluator enters one of the ratings listed to the right next to the element's statement.

-For a detailed look at each of the 58 Elements, click on the Course Home Page and open Modules 6-12.
+For a detailed look at each of the 58 Elements, click on the Module 6.
+Module 6-12 cover each of the 58 elements in detail.

-You're in luck!
-There is no review quiz and no questions on the final exam for this module.
-If you're ready, go to the course home page and take the final exam!
+As mentioned earlier, there is no review quiz and no questions on the final exam for this module.
+If you're ready, just click on the red button below to take the final exam.